 Information You Provide to Access our Services

-We collect information you provide when you apply or sign up for a Square account or other Services, go through our identity or account verification process, authenticate into your account, communicate with us, answer our surveys, upload content, or otherwise use the Services.
+- Go through our identity or account verification process, authenticate into your account, communicate with us, answer our surveys, upload content; or

-We collect the following information you share with us when you use our Services.
-This information is necessary for us to provide the Services to you and to allow us comply with applicable regulations, including but not limited to anti-money laundering and tax laws.
-Without it, we will not be able to provide you with the requested Services.
-The information that we collect from you includes:
+We call this information Seller Account Data and we collect this information along with certain information you share with us when you use the Services (as described below).
+These categories of information are necessary for us to provide the Services to you and to allow us to comply with applicable regulations, including but not limited to, anti-money laundering and tax laws.
+Without processing this information, we will either be prevented or restricted in providing the Services to you.

-- Tax information.
-Withholding allowances and tax filing status.
+- Tax information, such as withholding allowances and tax filing status.

-- Transaction information.
-When you use our Services to make, accept, request, or record payments, we collect information about when and where the transactions occur, the names of the transacting parties, a description of the transactions, the payment or transfer amounts, billing and shipping information, and the devices and payment methods used to complete the transactions.
+- Transaction Information, such as information about when and where payment transactions occur, the names of the transacting parties, a description of the transactions which may include item-level data, the payment or transfer amounts, billing and shipping information, and the devices and payment methods used to complete the transactions.

-- Other information you provide.
-We collect information that you voluntarily provide to us, including your survey responses; participation in contests, promotions, or other prospective seller marketing forms or devices; suggestions for improvements; referrals; or any other actions performed on the Services.
+- Other Information You May Choose to Provide, such as information that you voluntarily provide to us, including your survey responses; participation in contests, promotions, or other prospective seller marketing forms or devices; suggestions for improvements; referrals; or any other actions you perform on the Services.

-Information We Automatically Collect From Your Use of our Services
+Information We Collect From Your Use of the Services

-- to provide, improve, develop and protect our content, products services and applications;
+- to provide, improve, develop and protect our content, Services, systems, products and applications;

 - to personalise our website, products and Services for you;

-- to use third parties to check the validity of the sort code, account number and card number you submit in order to detect and prevent fraud;
+- to use third parties to check the validity of financial information (e.g. the sort code, account number and card number you submit) in order to detect and prevent fraud;

-- to monitor accounts to prevent, investigate and/or report fraud, terrorism, misrepresentation, security incidents or crime, in accordance with applicable laws.
+- to monitor accounts to comply with our relevant legal obligations (including to prevent, investigate and/or report fraud, terrorism, misrepresentation, security incidents or crime).

-- Device Information.
-Information about your device, including your hardware model, operating system and version, unique device identifier, mobile network information, and information about the device’s interaction with our Services.
+- Device Information, information about your device, including your hardware model, operating system and version, unique device identifier, country and language settings, mobile network information, and information about the device’s interaction with our Services;

 Information We Collect From Other Sources